beppu/mad-scientists-lab/ta/indicators/README.md

 sacrificing accuracy.
 The sacrifice in speed is relatively small too.
 They will support the streaming API, but their internal implementation will continue to use talib for now.

+# A More Elegant Way?

+There has to be a more elegant way to do this.
+The ideal would be to provide a pure function that calculates the desired values, and the other plumbing for stream and state management should be automatically derived.
+It would make adding indicators a lot easier if this could be abstracted to that level.
+It sucks that I have to figure out state management from scratch for every new indicator I want.